 Social Impact Review: LLoyds Bank and Bank of Scotland Social Entrepreneurs Programme, in partnership with SSE (2016)

-CAN Invest and Numbers for Good evaluated our biggest UK programme, looking at the impact of its first five years.
+CAN Invest and Numbers for Good evaluated our biggest UK programme, during the mid-point of its first five years.

 A Report on Social Enterprise Training in the UK (2013)

 In 2013 we contracted Mark Richardson, of Social Impact Consulting, to carry out research examining the training needs of social entrepreneurs in the UK.
 The key findings, which we have used to shape our course offering, are available in this summary report.

 Completed by Rocket Science, this evaluation looks at Scaling to Success, a 2010/2011 pilot training programme delivered by SSE.
 The programme has since evolved to become ‘Replication and Social Franchising‘, which is still delivered each year.

 New Philanthropy Capital completed an organisation-wide impact evaluation, looking at SSE’s impact from 1997 to 2011.